Collingwood Ingram 1880-1981

 From late 1916 until the end of the war in November 1918, Collingwood Ingram was a Compass Officer in the Royal Flying Corps.
 He was also at the height of his powers as an ornithologist and even the war did not dim his passion for birds.
 His diaries describe the devastation of the battlefields and also take us behind the lines, where ordinary life continued and birds sang.
 We see the birds and the countryside of NE France through his words and sketchbooks, He also applies the same descriptive powers to the early days of flight

 'Cherry Ingram -- The English Saviour of Japan's Cherry Blossoms'

 Published by Iwanami Shoten, Tokyo on 8 March 2016

-Sadly for us, this book is in Japanese, but its publication is a recognition of the contribution Collingwood Ingram made to Japanese cherries and of the high regard in which he is held in Japan.
-We are pleased to hear that the book has won the Nihon Essayist Club Award, a major non-fiction award in Japan.
+Sadly for us, this book is in Japanese, although an English version will be published in 2019.b It is a recognition of the contribution Collingwood Ingram made to Japanese cherries and of the high regard in which he is held in Japan.
+The book won the Nihon Essayist Club Award, a major non-fiction award in Japan.

 Summaries of the chapters in English

 can now be read on the author's website.